 top of page

-With a background in counseling psychology, art therapy and clinical research in Alzheimer's disease, I have learned from those I serve that the bottom line is mental health matters.
+With a background in counseling psychology and clinical research, I have learned from those I serve that mental health matters.
 Despite those living with a memory and cognitive impairment, having creativity and meaning in life is essential.
 Presentations, training workshops and consultations are offered in unique ways that support diverse populations.

 To develop a complete mind: Study the science of art, study the art of science.
 Learn how to see.
 Realize that everything connects to everything else. ~ Leonardo da Vinci